Severson-Group/research-repo-template/modeling/README.md

 - Sandia [modeling](https://github.com/Severson-Group/sandia_sco2/tree/main/modeling)

 Note that our guidelines for creating modeling folders have evolved over time.
 Some of these example reports may have been created based on earlier guidelines.

+## Related Issues / PRs

+*Bullet list of all relevant issues to facilitate future readers in learning more about the material of the article.*

+- _Issue #7: Create and exercise detailed 3D JMAG models of prototype <-- make this a link to the relevant PR_
+- _Issue #9: Characterize the design space with eMach <-- make this a link to the relevant issue_
+- _Issue #11: Create 3D FEA model using quarter symmetry <-- make this a link to the relevant issue_
+- _Issue #13: Create torque speed efficiency map <-- make this a link to the relevant issue_
+- _Issue #20: Create python script to call the eMach analyzer over a range of torque and speed points <-- make this a link to the relevant issue_
+- _Issue #21: Run python script to collect torque-speed-efficiency data <-- make this a link to the relevant issue_